The toolbar provides access to a collection of tools you can use to modify and manipulate assets in the viewport.

 Gravity

-When the Gravity tool is enabled, objects in the Viewport are affected by the force of gravity.
+When the Gravity tool is enabled, objects in the viewport are affected by the force of gravity.
 For example, if you move an object or a group of objects above a surface, you can enable Gravity and make the objects tumble and fall on the surface in a realistic manner.

 Each object is subject to the rules of gravity according to its own shape and weight.
 When using the Gravity tool, collision detection is activated.
 Objects detect the bounding boxes of other objects and collide with each other.
 You can use this feature to scatter multiple objects all at once, or place objects randomly and in different positions in a scene.